Run Logstash as a Windows Service with AlwaysUp

 • In the Arguments field, enter -f followed by the full path to your Logstash configuration file.
 We'll enter:

--f C:\Logstash\logstash.conf
+-f C:\logstash\config\logstash.conf

 Logstash Windows Service: General Tab

-• Enter the user name and password of the Windows account you are logged into when you start Logstash.
-Logstash should run in this account to find its Java settings (environment variables, etc).
+6. On the Logon tab, enter the user name and password of the Windows account you're logged into when you start Logstash.
+Logstash should run in this account to find its settings (environment variables, etc):

 Logstash Windows Service: Logon Tab

 7. Click over to the Startup tab and check the Ensure that the Windows Networking components have started box.
-This informs AlwaysUp that Logstash needs the TCP/IP networking stack to operate.
+This informs AlwaysUp that Logstash needs the TCP/IP networking stack to operate:

 Logstash Windows Service: Startup Tab

 8. Move to the Extras tab.
-If you wish to capture the text normally displayed on the command window created by logstash.bat (recommended, as you will no longer see the console when it's running in the background as a service), check the Capture output to this log file box and specify the full path to a file.
-We have specified C:\Logstash\logstash-log.txt.
+If you wish to capture the text displayed on the command window created by logstash.bat (recommended, as you will no longer see the console when it's running in the background as a service), check the Capture output to this log file box and specify the full path to a file.
+We entered "C:\logstash\console-log.txt":

 Logstash Windows Service: Extras Tab

 9. Click the Save button.
 In a couple of seconds, an application called Logstash will show up in the AlwaysUp window.
-It is not yet running though, and the state will be "Stopped":
+It's not yet running though, and the state will be "Stopped":

 Logstash Windows Service: Created